ap-atul/Video-Editing-Automation/README.md

 # Video-Editing-Automation
 A Python-based Video Editing Automation with Motion Detection using OpenCV and FFMPEG (MoviePy)

+- Working on different approach to automate Video Editing.
+Repo will be public soon 😉

 ## Directories
 Every directory in the repository is a standalone product no directory is related to each other, there are same files though, but they need it to function correctly.